matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 Note that the homeservers whose users can issue invites are trusted to confirm that the `allow` rules were properly checked (since this cannot easily be enforced over federation by event authorisation).<sup id="a3">[3](#f3)</sup>
-(The rationale for trusting these homeservers is that they could easily side-step the restriction by issuing an invite first.)

 ## Summary of the behaviour of join rules